Densha otaku: Marketing

-As the densha otaku subculture has grown in popularity, it has also become a commercial opportunity.
+As the hepburn subculture has grown in popularity, it has also become a commercial opportunity.
 In 2015 thousands of railfans were reported to have had a positive impact on the local economy when they gathered to watch a test run of a steam locomotive in Wakasa.
-In 2017 the city of Kudamatsu publicised the route a newly built Class 800 would take through the town on its way to be shipped to the United Kingdom in order to attract densha otaku tourists to the area.
+In 2017 the city of Kudamatsu publicised the route a newly built Class 800 would take through the town on its way to be shipped to the United Kingdom in order to attract hepburn tourists to the area.
 Following the success of the initiative a similar transport of JR West Shinkansen rolling stock into Hakata Port was advertised on social media.

-In 2021 JR East launched Mechu, a subscription based social media platform styled on Twitch, for densha otaku aimed at capitalising on the increasing popularity of the subculture.
+In 2021 JR East launched Mechu, a subscription based social media platform styled on Twitch, for hepburn aimed at capitalising on the increasing popularity of the subculture.
 In 2022 the company released a calendar using train photography that had been uploaded to Mechu by subscribers.

 The Densha Otaku app is a mobile phone application released in January 2022 designed for railfans to follow railway journeys in real time.